 His daughter decided to take him back to Berlin and show him the vibrant city it had become.
 They stayed at an Airbnb, and a man the father met at the apartment changed his life.
 That man was the soldier who had patrolled the opposite side of the wall.
 For the father, that serendipitous meeting broke the chains of the past.

 “After that, things were better for my father,” the daughter concludes.
 “Airbnb.
 Belong anywhere.”

 The true story skillfully relates how Airbnb unites people all over the world.
 It also illustrates the power of anecdotes for marketing and communications.

 Anecdotes Attract Media Attention

-High-level executives, especially those with technical or engineering backgrounds, tend to hold a dim view of anecdotes.
-But the data indicate anecdotes are a powerful technique for gaining media mentions and spreading the brand’s message.
+Many high-level executives, especially those with technical or engineering backgrounds, tend to hold a dim view of anecdotes, even though data indicate anecdotes can be powerful in gaining media mentions and spreading the brand’s message.

 After reviewing three months’ worth of tech stories in The Economist, the Hoffman Agency found that 17% of its articles were anecdotal, says agency CEO Lou Hoffman.
 Anecdotal content in the business media consistently ranges from 15% to 25%.

 Reporters love to include anecdotes in their articles.
 They especially like to start articles with anecdotes.
 They understand that the brief stories transform ordinary articles into spellbinding accounts.
 That’s why communications experts urge public relations people to include anecdotes in publicity submissions to journalists, corporate communications, speeches, and other types of PR content.